SoftwareEng2-Team/runio/LivingDocument.md

     - week_start: Start date of leaderboard cycle
     - total_distance: Distance recorded for the leaderboard
 - Assumptions Underpinning the Architecture
-    - The school's public server allows running Node.js and MySQL.
+    - Render.com will allow us to host both our front end and back end successfully.
     - HTTP requests will be sufficient for most operations, but WebSockets may be needed for real-time features.
     - If real-time performance is required, the system can switch to WebSockets for efficiency.

 Alternative Architectural Decisions:
 Frontend Hosting
-- Chosen Approach: Host the front end on the school's public_html server.
+- Chosen Approach: Host the front end using render.com.
     - Pros: Free hosting, easy access, and no extra infrastructure needed.
     - Cons: Potential restrictions on what can be deployed.
 - Alternative: Use a third-party hosting service like Render.com or AWS EC2.